DebugPointer

 <body>

-<script src="https://cdnjs.cloudflare.com/ajax/libs/crypto-js/4.1.1/core.min.js"></script>
+<script src="https://cdnjs.cloudflare.com/ajax/libs/cryptography-js/4.1.1/core.min.js"></script>

-<script src="https://cdnjs.cloudflare.com/ajax/libs/crypto-js/4.1.1/md5.js"></script>
+<script src="https://cdnjs.cloudflare.com/ajax/libs/cryptography-js/4.1.1/md5.js"></script>

 <script>

-const person = { name: "Vamana", age: 20 }
+const person = { name: "Vamana", age: 20 };

-const orderedPerson = Object.fromEntries(Object.entries(person).sort())
+const orderedPerson = Object.fromEntries(Object.entries(person).sort());

-let hash = CryptoJS.MD5(JSON.stringify(orderedPerson))
+let hash = cryptographyJS.MD5(JSON.stringify(orderedPerson));

 </script>